ivan-vod/goit-markup-hw-03/README.md

-# mcs
+# goit-markup-hw-03

-This is my first project
+This is my first project, 3rd part